titosunu/atlas-shop/README.md

 # Atlas Shop, Laravel E-commerce

 Atlas Thrift Shop is a web-based e-commerce application built using Laravel.
-This application is designed to facilitate the sale of thrift items with features that ease transactions and shipping. link https://atlasthriftshop.com/
+This application is designed to facilitate the sale of thrift items with features that ease transactions and shipping.

 Features 🚀 ~
 - User Authentication: Registration, login, and user management.